F25-420-5W6-S2/test-1-condolounge-SkweesheeEmile/CondoLounge/readme.md

 To do:
 1. Make the application runnable.
 (2%)
-2. Add the Identity middleware (2%)
+2. Add the Identity middleware (2%) DONE
 2. Create the entities for User, Building, Condo (2%) DONE
-3. Create the specific repos for the entities (2%)
+3. Create the specific repos for the entities (2%) DONE
 4. Seed some data with an Admin user that is part of an initial <br/>
    Building, Condo and the Default and Admin roles available.
 (3%)
 5. Change the Registration page to add an Building, Condo and Default role to user (3%)